-These financial statements are prepared in accordance with the historical cost convention except as disclosed in the accounting policies below, and comply with Charities Act 1994 and the Singapore Financial Reporting Standards ("FRS"), including related Interpretations promulgated by the Accounting Standards Committee, as required by the Companies Act 1967
+These financial statements are prepared in accordance with the historical cost convention, except as disclosed in the accounting policies below, and comply with the Charities Act 1994 and the Singapore Financial Reporting Standards ("FRS"), including related interpretations promulgated by the Accounting Standards Committee, as required by the Companies Act 1967.

 During the financial year, the Company has adopted all the new and amended FRSs which are relevant to the Company and are effective for the current financial year.
-The adoption of these standards did not have material effect on the financial performance or position of the Company.
+The adoption of these standards did not result in any substantial changes to the Company's accounting policies and has no material effect on the financial performance or position of the Company.

-2.2.
-Significant Accounting Estimates and Judgments
+2.2 Critical Accounting Estimates and Judgements

-Estimates, assumptions concerning the future and judgments are made in the preparation of the financial statements.
-They affect the application of the Company's accounting policies, reported amounts of assets, liabilities, income and expenses, and disclosures made.
+Estimates, assumptions concerning the future and judgements are made in the preparation of the financial statements.
+They affect the application of the Company's accounting policies, reported amounts of assets, liabilities, income and expenses, as well as disclosures made.
 They are assessed on an ongoing basis and are based on experience and relevant factors, including expectations of future events that are believed to be reasonable under the circumstances.

-(A) Key sources of estimation uncertainty
+(A) Key Sources of Estimation Uncertainty